pkgdown/extra-head.html

 2. Theminguse_dash_theme() and named presets

-3. Navbardash_nav_title(), refresh / help / logout buttons, user menu
+3. Navbardash_nav_title(), refresh / help buttons, and user menu

 4. Footerdash_footer() with flexible logo and text positioning